 In June 2018, we entered into a credit agreement to replace NCM LLC's previous senior secured credit facility.
 Consistent with the structure of the previous facility, the new credit agreement consists of a term loan facility and a revolving credit facility for \$270.0 million and \$175.0 million, respectively.
-The new agreement extended the maturity dates by 5.5 years to June 20, 2025 for the term loan facility and 3.5 years to June 20, 2023 for the revolving credit facility, in each case contingent upon the refinancing of the Notes due 2022 on or prior to October 30, 2021.
-If the Notes due 2022 are not refinanced on or prior to October 30, 2021, then both the term loan facility and the revolving credit facility will instead mature on December 30, 2021.
+The new agreement extended the maturity dates by 5.5 years to June 20, 2025 for the term loan facility and 3.5 years to June 20, 2023 for the revolving credit facility.
 The interest rate under the term loan facility is either the LIBOR index plus 3.00% or the base rate plus 2.00% and the rate under the revolving credit facility is either the LIBOR index plus an applicable margin ranging from 1.75%-2.25% or the base rate plus an applicable margin ranging from 0.75%-1.25%.
 The applicable margin for the revolving credit facility is determined quarterly and is subject to adjustment based upon a consolidated net senior secured leverage ratio for NCM LLC.
-As of December 27, 2018, NCM LLC's senior secured credit facility consisted of a \$175.0 million revolving credit facility and a \$269.4 million term loan, following NCM LLC's required principal amortization payment of \$0.6 million which reduced the outstanding balance to \$269.4 million from \$270.0 million.
+As of December 26, 2019, NCM LLC's senior secured credit facility consisted of a \$175.0 million revolving credit facility and a \$266.6 million term loan, following NCM LLC's required principal amortization payments of \$3.4 million which reduced the outstanding balance to \$266.6 million from \$270.0 million.

-On August 19, 2016, NCM LLC completed a private placement of \$250.0 million in aggregate principal amount of 5.750% Senior Unsecured Notes due 2026.
-During 2018, the Company repurchased a total of \$15.0 million of the Notes due 2026 at an average of 94.7% of their face amount and canceled such notes, reducing the principal amount to \$235.0 million as of December 27, 2018.
-This re-purchase was treated as a partial debt extinguishment and resulted in the realization of a non-operating gain, net of the write off of debt issuance costs, of \$0.6 million during the year ended December 27, 2018.
-The repurchase is expected to result in interest savings to maturity of approximately \$6.8 million.
+NCM LLC repurchased and canceled a total of \$5.0 million and \$15.0 million of the Notes due 2026 during 2019 and 2018, respectively, reducing the principal amount to \$230.0 million as of December 26, 2019.
+These repurchases were treated as partial debt extinguishments and resulted in the realization of a non-operating gain, net of written off debt issuance costs, of \$0.3 million and \$0.6 million during the years ended December 26, 2019 and December 27, 2018, respectively.
+These repurchases are expected to result in interest savings to maturity of approximately \$8.9 million.